muczaczos/count-my-leave-days/README.md

 User:

-You can explore the real sytem (like a admin), but you don't have permission to perform the any action like: delete, save etc.
+You can explore the real sytem (like a admin), but you don't have permission to perform any action like: delete, save etc.

 If you want run this project in developer enviroment do this: